rahulnitsxr2016/GoldSRE/README.md

 # Thank you for visiting my  repository!
 We hope you find it helpful and informative.

-CREDITS @dastergon . https://github.com/dastergon AND THE REPO https://github.com/dastergon/awesome-sre
+CREDITS @dastergon . https://github.com/dastergon AND THE REPO https://github.com/dastergon/awesome-sre and more to add in due course of time .!.

 #### What is Site Reliability Engineering?
 > "Fundamentally, it's what happens when you ask a software engineer to design an operations function." - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE